ScientificX/Functional-Reactive-Programming/frp-resources-page.md

 **Please be aware of the copyrights of original source publishers.** Read the [License & Important Notice](https://gitlab.com/andersyr/frp-resources#license-important-notice) section of the readme to stay informed of your legal responsibility.
 Click [Pre-FRP Inspirational Works](https://gitlab.com/andersyr/frp-resources/-/blob/main/frp-resources-page.md#pre-frp-inspirational-works) to jump to the end of the list.

 # Functional Reactive Programming Resources
-(Note from @andersyr: Citations are improperly formatted at the moment, pending decision on default format, original source publisher preference, and future edits.)
+(Note from @andersyr: Citations are not formatted at the moment, pending decision on default format, original source publisher preference, and future edits.)

 JFP 2020